vitorcrivano/cordova-plugin-bluetooth-classic-serial-port/README.md

 # Bluetooth Classic Serial Plugin for Cordova

 This plugin enables serial communication over Bluetooth.
-It is a fork of https://github.com/don/BluetoothSerial.
-The core difference is that https://github.com/don/BluetoothSerial supports Bluetooth Low Energy on iOS.
+It is a fork of https://github.com/don/BluetoothSerial and https://github.com/soltius/BluetoothClassicSerial The core difference is that https://github.com/don/BluetoothSerial supports Bluetooth Low Energy on iOS.
 This plugin is written using the iOS Accessory Framework (MFi) to support Classic Bluetooth on iOS.
 Windows Phone 8 Support has been removed in the fork.

 * **Beta Release**
 * **Breaking API Changes from version 0.9.5 'MultiInterface'**

+## TODO

+- Check and fix documentation

 ## Supported Platforms